 - Ethics

-Throughout the year, senior residents continue to see a reduced caseload of patients in the Psychiatry Outpatient Clinic, which affords the opportunity to follow selected patients longitudinally for as long as two years.
+Throughout the year, PGY-4 residents continue to see a reduced caseload of patients in the Psychiatry Outpatient Clinic for eight hours each week.
+This affords the opportunity to follow selected patients longitudinally for as long as two years.

 Conferences

-We have a rich assortment of case-based conferences and discussion groups.
+We have a rich assortment of case-based conferences, discussion groups, and lectures.
 Some are multi-disciplinary to enhance your knowledge and sharpen your clinical skills.

 Conference Schedule